Let’s face it.

 $10 each day? $15? $20?

-Interest rates are tricky, and they’re what ends up costing us so much in the long run.
+Interest rates are tricky.
+And they’re what ends up costing you so much in the long run.

 Just by lowering your interest rate, you’ll save thousands over the course of your loan.

 So just because you can’t afford to pay off the balance completely, don’t settle for a high APR.